Fyodor Urnov: Career

 After graduating, Urnov worked with DNA in the laboratory of Alan Wolffe at the National Institutes of Health.
 In 2000, Urnov followed Wolffe to Sangamo Therapeutics where he had been recruited as Chief Scientific Officer.
 Shortly after moving to the San Francisco Bay Area, Urnov was offered an adjunct position as a lecturer at the University of California, Berkeley.

 In 2005 Urnov's team at Sangamo demonstrated the first use of ZFNs to edit DNA in human cells and coined the term "genome editing."

 In 2019 Urnov joined UC Berkeley as Professor of Genetics, Genomics, and Development and Director of the Center for Translational Genomics at the Innovative Genomics Institute.

+In 2025 Urnov helped to lead a team that created a customized CRISPR treatment six months after birth for an infant born with a deadly genetic disease, CPS1 deficiency.

+He is a cofounder of Tune Therapeutics, an epigenome editing company that is beginning a clinical trial in Hong Kong to treat chronic hepatitis B. Tune raised a $40M Series A and $175M Series B to fund its efforts in therapeutic development.